gasparl/possa/README.md

-### POSSA
+### POSSA: Power simulation for sequential analysis and multiple hypotheses

-Power simulation for sequential analysis and multiple hypotheses.
+This R package serves to calculate, via simulation, power and appropriate "stopping" alpha boundaries (and/or futility bounds) for sequential analyses (i.e., "group sequential design") as well as for multiple hypotheses (multiple tests included in an analysis), given any specified global error rate.
+This enables the sequential use of practically any significance test, as long as the underlying data can be simulated in advance to a reasonable approximation.

-This package is already in working condition as it is, but some parts of the underlying mechanism (and the related parameters) are still being optimized, hence future updates might bring some differences.
-The first definitive version will be published via CRAN (hopefully soon).
+For how to use, see the vignettes linked below.

 ### Installation in R